More deadly explosions hit Lebanon, a day after Hezbollah pager blasts

 “We are hearing a lot of ambulance activity in the area suggesting there may be well casualties coming here or other hospitals nearby, possibly as a result of explosions within Beirut itself.”

-The new round of explosions took place a day after pagers used by Hezbollah, a Lebanese Iran-backed group, exploded nearly simultaneously in several locations across Lebanon, killing at least 12 people, including two children, and wounding around 2,800.
+The new round of explosions took place a day after pagers exploded nearly simultaneously in several locations across Lebanon, killing at least 12 people, including two children, and wounding around 2,800.
+Hezbollah and the Lebanese government blamed Israel for Tuesday’s attacks.

+The attacks shook the civilian population with a stream of bloodied people trickling into different hospitals across the country.
+Health authorities called on all available medics to report for duty.